01.

 FIDA provides young people at Dollar Academy and across Scotland with unique opportunities to undertake real-world challenges founded on the 17 UN Sustainable Development Goals.
 These take the form of workshops, skills-based courses, design challenges and competitions, all of which are offered either in person and/ or via an online platform to enable the widest possible participation.

-FIDA courses and projects share three key characteristics:
+FIDA’s courses, projects and our Diploma all share three key characteristics:

 They are rooted in at least one of the UN Sustainable Development Goals.